-Ad Hominem Definition
+Definition of Ad Hominem

 Arguers who are not familiar with the principles of making logical arguments commonly end up saying something that would draw the audience’s attention to the distasteful characteristics of the individual.
-Such people use this fallacy as a tool to deceive their audience.
+Such people use this fallacy as a tool to deceive their audiences.
 Making such a blatant personal comment against somebody makes it hard for people to believe it isn’t true.
 Typically, even the arguer himself believes that such personal traits or circumstances are not enough to dispose of an individual’s opinion or argument.
-However, if looked at rationally, such arguments even if true never provide a valid reason to disregard someone’s criticism.
+However, if looked at rationally, such arguments – even if true – never provide a valid reason to disregard someone’s criticism.

-Ad Hominem Examples
+Ethos and Ad Hominem

 This clearly shows how a person is attacked instead of being addressed for or against his argument.

-2. A classic example of ad hominem fallacy is given below:
+A classic example of ad hominem fallacy is given below:

 A: “All murderers are criminals, but a thief isn’t a murderer, and so can’t be a criminal.”